 WHAT IS THE GREEN MOUNTAIN ADVENTURE CHALLENGE?

-Solve the clues right the first time and you'll spend no more than 2 days exploring ancient forests, climbing mountain summits, solving mysterious codes and enjoying spectacular Vermont scenery.
+Solve the story right the first time and you'll spend no more than 2 days exploring ancient forests, climbing mountain summits, solving mysterious codes and enjoying spectacular Vermont scenery.

 When is the adventure challenge?

-The entire "Adventure Season" opened on May 27th and stays open until September 5th.
-You can sign up today and begin the Challenge any day, including weekends, before August 31, 2016.
-The last day of the Challenge is Sept 5th, 2016 so you must complete it by then.
+You can sign up today and begin the Challenge any day, including weekdays and weekends, within that period.
+The last day of the Challenge is Sept 4th, 2017 so you must complete it by then.

 HOW DO I CHECK AVAILABILITY?

 The Adventure Challenge game itself has unlimited availablity every day and does not sell out, so you do not need to make any reservations with us.